Install xNIC on Linux

 sudo systemctl restart firewalld

 The installer script will install the xNIC as a service and a set of utility applications that can be used to verify the operation of your cloudSwXtch network.
-Refer to Testing for more details.
+Refer to Tools and Testing page for more details.

 Additional Arguments